JustinKennethPearson/ml-1dl034-public-assignments/README.md

 If for some reason you wish to use the material for another purpose then please contact:

-Justin Pearson justin.pearson@it.uu.se
+Justin Pearson justin.pearson@it.uu.se  for permission.

-for permission.
+## Information 2023
+I am currently updating the notebooks and new versions will be available here before the course starts.